rootstrap/blog/content/Human Bias - Mikaela Pisani.md

 **Anchoring and Adjustment:** when an initial piece of information is used as an anchor or reference point then adjustments are made to post judgments around that anchor.
 Thus, there is a tendency to rely too heavily on the reference point and this can lead people to make wrong estimations.

-1. **Insufficient anchor adjustment:** making estimates for values basing on an initial value derived from past data, and make insufficient adjustment form that anchor when establishing the final value.
+1. **Insufficient anchor adjustment:** making estimates for values based on an initial value derived from past data, and making insufficient adjustment from that anchor when establishing the final value.
 2. **Conjunctive and disjunctive events:** overestimating the probability of conjunctive events and underestimating the probability of disjunctive events.
 3. **Overconfidence:** people usually are overconfident about the infallibility of their judgments.